katherinesimeon/HLL/README.md

 # HLL R Package

-Package of useful functions used in the Hearing & Language Lab, Dept. of Communication Sciences & Disorders, Northwestern University: hll.northwestern.edu
+Package of useful functions used in the Hearing & Language Lab, Dept. of Communication Sciences & Disorders, Northwestern University: http://hll.northwestern.edu/

 Requires plyr and car packages.